dolivetree/documentation/language/Glossary.md

 ### Calculation block

-The calculation block is the place where you can type numbers and perform operations in a more natural way powered by the Deci language.
+The calculation block is the place where you can type numbers and perform operations in a more natural way powered by the Decipad language.
 In the calculation block, you can type numbers, units, variables, functions, as well as create tables.

 ```deci live
 2 + 2